7 Best Employee Assistance Programs in 2022

 If you’re interested, you can get in touch with their sales team today and make a sales inquiry here.

-A company that specializes in assistance, wellness, and behavioral health services, BHS is best known for offering one of the most robust and complete employee assistance programs.
+A company that specializes in assistance, care, and behavioral health services, BHS is best known for offering one of the most robust and complete employee assistance programs.

 According to their website, their goal is to “make a big impact on your organization” by reducing health insurance costs and boosting performance.